NAQQAD/FileUploader/README.md

 # FileUploader
-This is a simple website to upload a file and get a link to download it that expired after 7 days.
+This is a simple website to upload a file and get a link to download it that expires after 7 days.